← All posts

 The breakthrough didn't come from transit expertise.
 It came from recognizing that tracking a shuttle and following a musician are the same problem, then borrowing a solution from a field nobody in mobility was looking at.

 That's the work we do.
 The obvious tool rarely solves a hard enterprise problem, and a team that has only worked one way will reach for that way again.
 We connect a problem in one industry to a solution proven in another, then get the domain model right so the clever part holds up in production.
-Here that meant software both simpler and more correct, on a problem off-the-shelf vendors had given up on.
+Here, this approach produced software both simpler and more correct, for a problem that off-the-shelf vendors had given up on.

 If the standard tools don't fit your problem, there's usually a better idea waiting somewhere less obvious.
 Quantiva can help you find it, and apply the machine learning and AI to turn it into working software.
 Get in touch.